AprilBrother/wiki.aprbrother/src/en/How_to_use_ApriliBeacon.md

 ### Which smartphones and tablets will interact with beacons?

-Technically, all Bluetooth 4.0-enabled devices could pick up the BLE signals.
-Bluetooth Special Interest Group maintains a list of all devices that support Bluetooth Low Energy.
+Technically, all BLE devices could pick up the BLE signals.
+BLE Special Interest Group maintains a list of all devices that support BLE.
 The most popular are iPhone 4S, iPhone 5 or later, iPad 3, Samsung Galaxy S III and Motorola RAZR.

 ### Can I get SDK for Android and iOS?